simonkrauter/NiGui/readme.md

 License
 -------

-NiGui is FLOSS (free and open-source software) licensed under the [MIT License](https://opensource.org/licenses/MIT).
+NiGui is FLOSS (free and open-source software).<br>
+All files in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).
 As a result you may use any compatible license (essentially any license) for your own programs developed with NiGui.
-You are explicitly permitted to develop commercial applications using NiGui.
+You are explicitly permitted to develop commercial applications using NiGui.<br>
+Copyright 2017 Simon Krauter